adam2392/adam2392.github.io.old/content/blog/travel/Europe/Travel Blog - Switzerland.md

 ## Nightlife/Drinking
 ### 1. Volkshaus
-Nice night club with 3 different rooms for 3 differnet music types.
+Nice night club with 3 different rooms for 3 different music types.
 Needs cash only.

 ### 2. Langstrasse Street
 This is a street within Zurich that features many bars and clubs for all backgrounds.